 Why do Prayer Plants move their leaves?

-The Calathea lancifolia or more commonly, the Rattlesnake Calathea are often called Prayer plants because of their interesting leaf movements.
-Each day and night, they raise and lower their leaves.
-Which I think is the coolest thing ever!
+The Rattlesnake Calatheas are often called Prayer plants because of their interesting leaf movements.
+Each day and night, they raise and lower their leaves as if they are “praying”… which I think is the coolest thing ever!

-The plant leaf movements are controlled by water pressure in the nodes at the base of the leaves.
+The prayer plant moving leaves are controlled by water pressure in the nodes at the base of the leaves.
 It is thought that these movements follow the sun’s movement in the sky in order to maximize light absorption out in nature.

 Loving all these Prayer Plant tips?
 Then you will definitely enjoy my indoor houseplant care ebook, Happy Houseplants!